3.1 Introduction to Computer Software:

 3.6 User Interface:

 The User Interface (UI) is the medium through which the user interacts with the computer.
 It helps the user to interact with both the system and applications.
+In another way, UI is the part of a computer system that allows users to interact with the device through visual elements like icons, buttons, menus, and windows.

 1. CUI (Character User Interface):

-• Also called Command Line Interface (CLI), it requires the user to type commands to perform tasks.
+Also called Command Line Interface (CLI), it requires the user to type commands to perform tasks.
 It is less visual and relies on text-based commands to interact with the system.
+Example: Early versions of MS-DOS required users to type commands like dir to list files.

 2. GUI (Graphical User Interface):